notebookPowerTools/vscode-kusto/README.md

     * Authentication against Azure is handled by VS Code.
 * With Jupyter Notebooks, you'll need to install Python and the [kqlmagic](https://pypi.org/project/Kqlmagic/) package.
     * You can use Python to further analyze the data.

-# Preview
-This extension is still in preview and a very early build with a long way to go before it is ready for day to day use.
-* Limited to VS Code Insiders
-* Launch VS Code with the following command line `code-insiders --enable-proposed-api=donjayamanne.kusto`

 # Authentication
 * VS Code handles Azure Authentication (if required)